lgalaz/fullstack-javascript/typescript/Basics_Primitives/explanation.md

 let unique: symbol = Symbol('id');
 ```

+Primitives are immutable values.
+When you pass them around, you pass the value itself, not a reference.

 ## Arrays

 ```typescript
 let nums: number[] = [1, 2, 3];
 let names: Array<string> = ['Ada', 'Grace'];
 ```

+Both syntaxes are equivalent; use the one your team prefers.

 ## any vs unknown